A new acquisition of 18th-century French portraiture and highlights of French painting from the collection

-Celebrate the homecoming of Hillwood’s recently acquired portrait by Nicolas de Largillierre of Monsieur de Puysegur, likely Jacques-François de Chastenet (1656-1743).
-This portrait was previously part of Marjorie Post’s collection, and hung at Hillwood until 1964.
+Celebrate the homecoming of Hillwood’s recently-acquired portrait of Pierre Hercule de Chastenet, Comte de Puysegur (1694-1759), painted by Nicolas de Largillierre.
+This portrait, previously part of Marjorie Post’s collection, hung at Hillwood until 1964.
 It was recently acquired at auction in Paris.

-The lecture will explore Marjorie Post’s passion for collecting 18th-century French painting, including works by Largillierre, Nattier, Fragonard, and Van Loo, as well as how she displayed these works in different residences and often exchanged them with other members of the Post family.
+The lecture will explore Marjorie Post’s passion for collecting 18th-century French painting, including works by Largillierre, Rigaud, Van Loo, Nattier, and Fragonard, as well as how she displayed these works in different residences and often exchanged them with other members of the Post family.

 About the Speaker

-Rebecca Tilles is associate curator of 18th century French & Western European fine & decorative arts at Hillwood Estate, Museum & Gardens.
+Rebecca Tilles is associate curator of 18th-century French and Western European fine and decorative arts at Hillwood Estate, Museum & Gardens.
 She is currently working on two upcoming exhibitions: Perfume & Seduction (February-June, 2019) and Travel Luxe (June-December, 2021).

 Rebecca previously worked as a curatorial research fellow in decorative arts and sculpture in the Museum of Fine Arts, Boston.
 There she assisted with the exhibitions Symbols of Power: Napoleon and the Art of the Empire Style, 1800-1815 (2007), and Splendor and Elegance: European Decorative Arts and Drawings from the Horace Wood Brock Collection (2009).